Let’s talk about a hotel closet. It’s not ideal.

 2. Organize your toiletries into a makeshift vanity, set up your bedside table (and desk if you’ll be working), line up your shoes, and hang clothing immediately after it’s been pressed to keep any new wrinkles from forming.

-It’s usually possible to call the front desk to ask for more hangers in a hotel, but often they’ll bring you like, 2 more (ugh), and if you’re in non-traditional lodging like an Air B&B or if your hotel has fixed closet hangers, you may be out of luck.
+It’s usually possible to call the front desk to ask for more hangers in a hotel, but in my experience, they’ll bring you like, 2 more and then smile at you like they’ve done you an enormous service (ugh.. thanks?
+I guess?)
+And – if you’re in non-traditional lodging like an Airbnb or if your hotel has fixed closet hangers, you may be out of luck entirely.

-Don’t be afraid to get creative and use a spare chair, a closet shelf, or a bedside table drawer to organize your clothes.
-As long as the spot is tidy, visible and accessible, it’s a winner.
+Don’t be afraid to get creative and use a spare chair, a closet shelf, or a bedside table drawer to organize your clothes that don’t HAVE to hang to remain wrinkle-free.
+As long as the spot is tidy, visible, and accessible, it’s a winner.

 To avoid hangerless woes, I find travel hangers to be infinitely useful.

 They fold to a small size you can easily toss into the bottom of your suitcase.
-Even outside the closet, they’re great to use around the hotel room to keep items off the floor or hang dry a wet bathing suit, at the beach to hang things out of the sand, and I’ll even put one in my carry-on in case I need to hang my jacket from my suitcase handle during a layover.
+Even outside the closet, they’re great to use around the hotel room to keep items off the floor or hang dry a wet bathing suit, at the beach to hang things out of the sand, and I’ll even put one in my carry-on in case I need to hang my jacket from my suitcase handle or change clothes in an airport bathroom stall during a layover.

-*HOT TIP: If I have the luxury of a spare drawer available, I’ll designate it as a ‘dirty clothes bin’ I can throw things into as I undress to keep the room tidy and my clean clothes separated from the dirty.
+*HOT TIP: If I have the luxury of a spare drawer available in my hotel room, I’ll designate it as a ‘dirty clothes bin’ I can throw things into as I undress to keep the room tidy and my clean clothes separated from the dirty.

 Love this!
 My hotel rooms look like a bomb went off!